8 VLOOKUP Limitations in Excel With Best Possible Solutions

 So, if you are looking for an exact match between the lookup_value and the table_array, make sure you specify the range_lookup argument as FALSE – Exact Match either by entering FALSE or 0.

-Comparison Between Various Lookup Functions in Excel
+Comparison Among Several Lookup Functions in Excel

 Function | Advantages | Disadvantages |